transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 Rewriting
 ---------

-There were still some issues with the left hand and bottom edges of the screen when the scroll was offset by less than a cell.
-Changing the existing code to add an extra cell was not as trivial as it would appear because there was a possibility of attempting to access a scroll value in the table that is before the starting address due to the need to use a negative number, or if the iterators started at 0, and a cell was subtraced from the scroll offsets, it would be misaligned with the sprites.
+There were still some issues with the left hand and bottom edges of the screen where the foreground is not drawn to the edge because the scroll offset is not on a cell boundary.
+Changing the existing code to add an extra cell was not as trivial as it would appear.
+Shifting the cells over caused the sprites to be misaligned with the background, and starting the iterators one cell early would mean starting at `-1`, which would require changing to signed numbers, and possibly calculating an invalid offset due to the presence of negatives, or adding many checks to prevent that.

-I also didn't have drawing priority working because I didn't have all the scroll cell and sprite priority bits at the same time to determine which to display, and the code was awfully messy at this point.
+I also didn't have drawing priority working because I didn't have all the cell and sprite priority bits calculated at the same time, to determine which to display, and the code was awfully messy at this point.
 It was time to rewrite all the display code.
-I had learned so much and run into so many issue.
-I had a better understanding of how it was all supposed to work, and I could incorporate all those lessons in the next version.
+I had learned so much and run into so many issue by this point.
+I had a better understanding of how it was all supposed to work now, and I could incorporate all those lessons in the next version.

-In order to make it recreate the output more accurately, I opted to more faithfully simulate what the hardware VDP would be doing.
+In order to recreate the video output more accurately, I opted to more faithfully simulate what the hardware VDP would be doing.
 Since it's generating a video signal on the fly, it draws the image pixel by pixel, line by line, exactly in step with the CRT.
-If I did it this way, it would also allow me to implement the priority bits to decide on which pixel from the different planes should be drawn to the screen.
-There would be a lot more duplicated calculations and slower performance, but since the existing performance wasn't an issue, it should still be fast enough to emulate at full speed.
+If I did it this way, it would also allow me to implement the priority bits to decide on which pixel from the different planes should be drawn to the screen, since everything would be in the same loop.
+There would be a lot more duplicated calculations and slower performance as a result, but since the existing performance wasn't an issue, it should still be fast enough to emulate at full speed.

-To make it easier to debug in the short term, I stuffed everything into one big loop.
-Later, I could break this up into multiple functions to reuse code, and store some of the calculated values across iterations to avoid recalculating, but I wanted everything in one loop to make it easier to adjust while I debugged it.
+To make it easier to debug in the short term, I duplicated the code to calculate the cell indices for the scrolls.
+Later, I can break this up into multiple functions to reuse code, and also store some of the calculated values across iterations to avoid recalculating, but I wanted everything in one loop to make it easier to adjust while I debugged it.
 I did break out the vertical drawing loop from the horizontal one, which will eventually be used to step through the drawing line by line, instead of drawing the whole frame before the vertical interrupt, but this isn't yet implemented.

 ```rust
 pub fn draw_frame(&mut self, frame: &mut Frame) {